liquinlab/elm-smile/docs/datastorage.md

 testing if you click through things quickly several of your writes might be skipped by this throttling.

-## Data saving outside of Vue Components

-Sometimes your page might have additional content that is defined outside of the Vue SPA.
-For these you need to import a library to access the data store.
-[TO BE WRITTEN]

 ## Local storage

-In addition to the persistence of data from the application state in Firebase,
-<SmileText/> makes use of persisted data in the browser as well using a feature
-known as Local Storage which is similar to "browser cookies".
+In addition to the persistence of data from the application state in Firebase, Smile makes use of persisted data in the browser as well using a feature known as Local Storage which is similar to "browser cookies".
 Basically, local storage is a way for a website to write small amounts of data to the users computer and access it at a later time.
 In <SmileText/> this is used to track things across page reloads.
 For example, if a subject reloads the page in the middle of an experiment, we'd like them to pick up where they left off.
 In addition, that subject needs to "reconnect" to the Firebase database document that they were currently working from.
 To persist data like this, which is specific to the user, across page reloads or restarts of the browser we sync a few key values with the browser's local storage.
 The data which is synced to local storage is in `smilestore.local` (see `smiledata.js`).

 ## Setting up Google Firestore